-Despite COVAX program, availability of vaccine doses in Africa remains too low.
+Despite COVAX program, the availability of vaccine doses in Africa remains too low.
 We took a look at the vaccination status against COVID-19 in Africa.

 Even after the death of former President John Magufuli, the Tanzanian government does not publish up-to-date figures on the incidence of COVID-19 in Tanzania.
 We have summarised what is known so far and why Zanzibar is almost unaffected by the tourism crisis in our journal.